JKHeadley/rest-hapi/README.md

 rest-hapi is a hapi plugin intended to abstract the work involved in setting up API routes/validation/handlers/etc. for the purpose of rapid app development.
 At the same time it provides a powerful combination of [relational](#associations) structure with [NoSQL](#creating-endpoints) flexibility.
 You define your models and the rest is done for you.
 Have your own API server up and running in minutes!

+#Update: v1.0.0 has been released!
+See the [release notes](https://github.com/JKHeadley/rest-hapi/issues/120) for info on updates and changes.

 ## Features

 * Automatic generation of [CRUD](#creating-endpoints) endpoints with [middleware](#middleware) support